 I realized Student Politics does reach an unprecedented level at Delhi University.
-The commencement of the session meant that an inquisitive and perhaps impressionable crowd of freshers still finding their feet and undergoing the transition from school to college were being attracted towards the buzzword-in-chief phenomenon: GAINING EXPOSURE!
+The commencement of the session meant that an inquisitive and perhaps impressionable crowd of freshers still finding their feet and undergoing the transition from school to college were being attracted towards the buzzword-in-chief: GAINING EXPOSURE!
 This is where unpaid internships and student politics reigned supreme in guaranteeing the fulfillment of these lofty promises to a fresher.

 The Initial Experience